cedricium/maker-link.js/README.md

     - bower: *__Coming soon!__*

 2. Downloading the bundled library directly:

-    If you are using a static site, you can simply download the latest bundled source code to be used directly in your project.

     - Navigate to https://github.com/cedricium/maker-link.js/releases, select the most recent release and download the `maker-link.min.js` file